NRICM101

-NRICM101 (清冠一號; Taiwan: Chingguan Yihau; Mainland: Qīng-guān Yī-hào), is a treatment for COVID-19 developed in Taiwan using Traditional Chinese Medicine (TCM), created by the National Research Institute of Chinese Medicine (NRICM), a governmental body of Taiwan.
+NRICM101 (清冠一號 (Qīngguàn yī hào)), is a treatment for COVID-19 developed in Taiwan using Traditional Chinese Medicine (TCM), created by the National Research Institute of Chinese Medicine (NRICM), a governmental body of Taiwan.
 The prescription has gained legal approval in several countries, the first TCM recipe to do so for COVID-19 treatment.
 In its native Taiwan, the treatment is used in conjunction with vaccinations.
-Amongst the formulations available are RespireAid from Sun Ten (順天堂), and COVRelief from Chuang Song Zong (莊松榮).
+Amongst the formulations available are RespireAid from Sun Ten, and COVRelief from Chuang Song Zong.

 The formula is provided in granule form, which is common for Chinese patent medicine.

 Formulation

 NRICM101 contains 10 herbal medicinal components, including: